-On meeting the first criteria, a ballot will be sent via U.S. certified mail to the benefitted receptors for that TNAM.
+On meeting the first criteria, a ballot will then be sent via U.S. certified mail to the benefitted receptors for that TNAM.
 It will request their vote on retaining or removing the proposed TNAM.
 A TNAM must retain all other criteria necessary to allow it to be funded.
 If a ballot is not received from a benefitted receptor after 30 calendar days from mailing, a second ballot will be sent under the same conditions.
-If the U.S. Postal Service could not deliver a ballot and it is returned, it will be noted in the administrative record and further attempts will not be made.
+If no response is received or the U.S. Postal Service could not deliver a ballot and it is returned, it will be noted in the administrative record and further attempts will not be made.